 In the twenty-first century, boat towed sports have become more sophisticated, with mass-produced high-tech skis, wakeboards, kneeboards, and tubes.
 There are, of course, jet skis that require no boat at all.
 The days of tying clothesline behind the speedboat and strapping on homemade boards have passed.
 Recreational skiing is still popular on Adirondack lakes although not everyone is a fan.

 Some see skiers as “wreaking havoc” and disrupting the beauty of peaceful Adirondack lakes.
 A conflict of interests has developed over the ways in which lakes should be enjoyed.

-There has been a long-standing tension between those seeking the enjoyment of secluded, quiet recreation such as paddling, swimming or camping along the shore and motor sport enthusiasts.
-Complaints of excessive noise, dangers to swimmers, ruined fishing, and shoreline erosion are sometimes sited in opposition to boat-towed sports and motorized boats themselves.
+There has been a long-standing tension between those seeking the enjoyment of secluded, quiet recreation such as paddling, swimming, or camping along the shore and motorsport enthusiasts.
+Complaints of excessive noise, dangers to swimmers, ruined fishing, and shoreline erosion are sometimes cited in opposition to boat-towed sports and motorized boats themselves.